hunterzolomon1/ZoomNuker/README.md

 # Done!
-you can now use this tool just enter your bot token and the discord server you want to destroy
+you can now use this tool just enter your bot token and the discord server ID you want to destroy